dbtek/blog/_posts/2014-05-05-start-testing-with-angular-js.md

 ####Tests
 There is a test file for the Main controller under `test/spec` directory.
 This test ensures a model in the controller, `awesomeThings` has 3 objects.

+To run tests with Jasmine install it via `npm install karma-jasmine --save`.

 To run written tests under `test` directory, run `grunt test` command.
 This command runs tests in your app through karma with Jasmine.
 You probably will need to launch a browser and visit karma server most likely running on `localhost:8080` manually.
 This process can also be automated by installing a karma browser launcher.
 To install a launcher you can run one of these commands:

 ```bash